7 tools you need to sell coaching online in 2021

 Looking good is very important when you’re building credibility.
 Canva is a good place to start if you do not have a big design budget.
 I have however seen a lot of people get it wrong with Canva.
 If you want to get it right you can take one of two roads.
 You can use Canva templates as they are – search until you find something with similar colours to your website – make small changes only.
 Canva templates are created by designers for you, design is about the right fonts, colours and symmetry.
 About changing the position of elements and fonts, this will give you away as an amateur.
 Even if your audience doesn’t have a trained eye for design, they will feel its not as pro as it should be.
 Your second option is to use Canva Pro – you can upgrade for a month (for under 13 dollars) and ask a designer to set it up with your colours, fonts and some elements from your website.
 Once they have created the designs for you, you can downgrade the account and your colours and fonts will remain.
 Again do not play around with your designer’s work.
 Just replace imagery and copy in the template – it’s called a template for a reason.
 Start changing it and you’ll be sucked down the rabbit hole of ever-changing designs which becomes a big waste of time with poor results if you’re not a designer.

 I was introduced to Dubsado by my first VA.
-It’s an amazing tool for coaches, consultants and also service providers.
-You can use this as a project management tool, to quote and email contracts (it also includes digital contract signing) – its absolutely stupendous.
+It’s an amazing tool for coaches, consultants especially if you’re also a service provider managing projects.
+You can use this as a project management tool, to quote and email contracts (it also includes digital contract signing) – it’s absolutely stupendous.
 It will also keep all your client transactions in ONE place.
-Including projects, emails, contracts, appointments, payments etc. It’s a one-stop-shop for your business.
+Including projects, emails, contacts, appointments, payments etc. It’s a one-stop shop for your business.
 It starts at 35 dollars per month but you can try all the features for free on their basic account which you will need to upgrade once you hit 3 clients.
 Which I suppose is fair enough.

 Need help figuring out how to sell your coaching online?
 Book a free strategy call here